tripdog/persian-hugo/exampleSite/content/about/_index.md

 ### CMS

 Maintenance happens through a headless CMS by [forestry.io](https://forestry.io "Forestry CMS").
 All of the content pages are Markdown files and the code is hosted in my [GitHub](https://github.com/tripdog/ "GitHub") repo.
 When commits are made, a rebuild takes place and the blog is refreshed via the hosted GitHub repo.
+Becuase the whole enchilada is rebuilt everytime there's a new commit, there is a small lag between making the change and seeing them on the front-end.

 ### HOSTING